 Paige possesses an uncanny knowledge of myths, archetypes and mystical worlds, and is a true student of fantasy, science fiction, history.
 It is her deep interest in folklore, as well as intersection of Middle Eastern and North African cultures, that originally piqued her interest in the exploration of the influence of different societies—something that became the foundation of her novels.

-When she isn’t writing, she teaches belly dancing, runs a wine shop and artisan store in western North Carolina, and moonlights for a digital marketing agency.
+When she isn’t writing, she is an Executive Director of a non-profit, teaches belly dancing, runs a wine shop and artisan store in western North Carolina, and moonlights for a digital marketing agency.

 Frequently Asked Questions

 Draigon Weather is the latest book, and Wing Wind is hot on its heels!